-To illustrate the observations made in this section, we turn to Figure \ref{fig:HurstvsSummands}.
-Figure \ref{fig:HurstvsSummands} depicts the Hurst parameter $H \in (\frac{1}{2},1)$ on the $x$-axis and the corresponding number of summands $\lfloor\frac{1}{D}\rfloor$ with $D = 2-2H$ which contribute to the long-range dependent part $L_{n}(x)$ in \eqref{eq:LandS}.
-Note that the number of summands contributing to the lower-order term increases exponentially with the value of the Hurst parameter, while the interval length, i.e. the length of the subintervals of $(\frac{1}{2},1)$ which correspond to a certain number of summands, decreases.
+To illustrate the observations made in this section, Figure \ref{fig:HurstvsSummands} depicts the Hurst parameter $H \in (\frac{1}{2},1)$ and the corresponding number of summands $\lfloor\frac{1}{D}\rfloor$, $D = 2-2H$, which contribute to the long-range dependent part $L_{n}(x)$ in \eqref{eq:LandS}.
+Note that the number of summands contributing to the lower-order term increases exponentially with the value of the Hurst parameter, while the interval length, i.e., the length of the subintervals of $(\frac{1}{2},1)$ which correspond to a certain number of summands, decreases.